Addition and Differentiation of ZX-diagrams: Introduction

 \section{Introduction}

-The $\ZX$-calculus is a graphical language for manipulating linear maps.
-It was originally introduced in \cite{Coecke_2011} and proven to be complete for qubit quantum computation \cite{jeandel2018triangle,HNW,jeandel2020completeness,vilmart2018near}.
-A general introduction to the language alongside the overview of the main applications is available in \cite{vandewetering2020}.
+ZX-calculus, originally introduced in \cite{zx_original}, is a \textit{graphical language} that allows reasoning about quantum computing.
+In this language complex computations on qubits are represented with \textit{diagrams} made out of \textit{elementary generators}\footnote{We use the TikZit software https://tikzit.github.io to draw ZX-diagrams}.
+Each diagram corresponds to a linear transformation between Hilbert spaces of qubit states.
+A compact set of \textit{rewrite rules} allows to transform diagrams into equivalent ones.
+The notable advantage of ZX-calculus compared to other representations (e.g. linear maps, circuits, and tensor networks) is that in this language the computations may be done \textit{entirely graphically}.
+A general introduction to the language alongside the overview of the main applications is available in \cite{zx_introduction}.

+Due to its flexibility, $\ZX$-calculus is widely used to address different problems of quantum computing.
+For instance, ZX-calculus allowed the derivation of important results in the field of \textit{measurement-based quantum computing (MBQC)} \cite{MBQC_circuit, MBQC_universality}.
+It was also successfully applied to circuit optimization \cite{phase_gadget, t_count, t_count_2, pivoting_simplification}, design and verification of error-correction color codes \cite{color_code}, and to the analysis and compilation of \textit{surface codes} \cite{surface_code, lattice_surgery_1, fault_tolerant_compilation}.

-Due to its flexibility, $\ZX$-calculus became widely used to address different problems of quantum computing.
-However, its application to the rapidly growing field of variational algorithms \cite{VQA2021} like QAOA \cite{farhi2014} \textit{(quantum approximation optimization algorithm)} and VQE \cite{Peruzzo2014} (\textit{variational quantum eigensolver}) are so far limited.
-Nevertheless as variational algorithms do not require heavy resource for error-correction, the incoming emergence of \textit{NISC} devices makes from them an object of particular attention \cite{Preskill2018}.
-We believe that the reason why they are still unexplored with the means of $\ZX$-calculus is the absence of a convenient way to differentiate parametrized diagrams.
-Indeed, basic building blocks of variational algorithms are parametrized circuits and the search of optimal parameter values is a crucial part of these algorithms.
-The search is usually done by classical numerical optimization methods \cite{Guerreschi2017PracticalOF} and most of them use derivatives.
+However, the applications of the ZX-calculus to the rapidly growing field of variational algorithms \cite{VQA} such as \textit{Quantum Approximate Optimization Algorithm (QAOA)} \cite{QAOA_original}, \textit{Variational Quantum Eigensolver (VQE)} \cite{VQE_original} and variational quantum machine learning are so far limited.
+Nevertheless, as variational algorithms do not require error correction, the incoming emergence of \textit{NISQ} devices makes them an object of particular attention \cite{Preskill_NISQ}.
+We believe that the reason why they are still unexplored with the means of ZX-calculus is the absence of a convenient way to \textbf{differentiate parametrized diagrams}.
+Indeed, the basic building blocks of variational algorithms are parametrized circuits, and the search for optimal parameter values is a crucial part of these algorithms.
+In theory, finding optimal parameters may be NP-hard \cite{Training_is_hard}.
+In practice, the search is usually done by classical numerical optimization methods and most of them use derivatives \cite{parameter_opt_compare}.